 - Provide clarity of direction.
 Make sure everyone knows where they are heading and are aligned.

-- Make sure they have the skills and resources to be able to achieve those goals.
+- Make sure your sales staff have the skills and resources to be able to achieve their goals.

 - Know your key threats, and have contingencies in place if things aren't working.

 - Know what motivates individuals, in order to get the most out of them.

 What are potential demotivators for a sales team?